Nenodema/docker-hashicorp-vault/README.md

 vault_node_2 10.99.99.11:8201 follower true
 vault_node_3 10.99.99.12:8201 follower true
 ```
+14) Go to http://VAULT_IP:8200/ of one of the nodes

+15) Login with the "Initial Root Token" which is provided after the vault initionalization

-14) Have fun and stay safe
+16) Have fun and stay safe

 ### File structure: